 Conclusion: Is Costco Laminate Flooring Worth Buying?
-No.
+It Depends.

-In other words, you could buy RevWood (or Pergo) directly from Mohawk or a local store, pay about the same amount, and avoid all or most of the flaws that seem to plague Mohawk Home and Costco laminate flooring in general (poor installation, bad reviews, warranty confusion, etc.)
+In other words, you could buy RevWood (or Pergo) directly from Mohawk or a local store, pay a bit more, and avoid some of the issues that seem to pop up in Costco laminate flooring reviews.
+But again, we’re talking about two different price points.

 Plus, Costco’s Shaw Partnership Just Doesn’t Make Sense

 In addition, it doesn’t make any sense to use Costco’s referral program with Shaw.
 It only adds a middleman into the equation, as the floors are being purchased from and installed by someone else, anyway.
 And not even Shaw themselves—a different flooring store entirely!

 Ultimately, Costco Laminate Reviews Paint a Mixed Picture